Anders-H/MkBin/README.md

 # MkBin
 **MkBin** provides a way to procuce binary files or to represent binary files using Unicode text.
-MkBin is primarily a tool for C64 developers who uses Windows as development platform, but it can be used bu anyone who wants to represent a binary file as text.
+MkBin is primarily a tool for Commodore 64 developers who uses Windows as development platform, who want to be able to represent machine code, sprite data, or any other asset as text.
+But it can be used by anyone who wants to represent any binary data as text.

 The program takes a source file and a target file.
 The source file is a text representation of a binary file, and the target file is the binary file that will be written.